Alaannn1/Pari3D/README.md

 # Pari3D
-A Gnuplot wrapper for GP/PARI
+Gnuplot 3D plots from GP/PARI
+A wrapper to plot surface (x,y,z) functions with the power of the GP calculator.

 ## Usage
 ### Loading the wrapper from Pari